This post contains affiliate links. See my disclosure policy here.

 Method

-Add tequila, triple sec, raspberry liqueur, lime juice, honey syrup, bitters, and cubed ice to a shaker.
+Add tequila, triple sec, raspberry liqueur, lime juice, honey syrup, and bitters to a shaker.

 Shake for 10-20 seconds.